Social democracy: In the United States

 Despite the long history of overlap between the two, with social democracy considered a form of democratic or parliamentary socialism and social democrats calling themselves democratic socialists, democratic socialism is considered a misnomer in the United States.
-One issue is that social democracy is equated with wealthy countries in the Western world, especially in Northern and Western Europe, while democratic socialism is conflated either with the pink tide in Latin America, especially with Venezuela, or with communism in the form of Marxist–Leninist socialism as practised in the Soviet Union and other self-declared socialist states.
-Democratic socialism has been described as representing the left-wing or socialist tradition of the New Deal.
+One issue is that social democracy is equated with wealthy countries in the Western world, especially Western Europe, Australia, and New Zealand, while democratic socialism is conflated either with the pink tide in Latin America, especially with Venezuela, or with communism in the form of Marxist–Leninist socialism as practised in the Soviet Union and other self-declared socialist states.
+Democratic socialism has been described as representing the "left-wing" or "socialist" tradition of the New Deal.

 The lack of a strong and influential socialist movement in the United States has been linked to the Red Scare, and any ideology associated with socialism brings social stigma due to its association with authoritarian socialist states.
 Socialism has been used as a pejorative term by members of the political right to stop the implementation of liberal and progressive policies and proposals and to criticize the public figures trying to implement them.
+In contrast to Western Europe, Australia, and New Zealand, the United States never witnessed the consolidation of a major socialist party, as its socialist movement remained comparatively weak.
+A major contributing factor to this divergence lies in the legacy of slavery, which institutionalized profound and enduring racial divisions within the American working class.
+Unlike the relatively cohesive labor movements that emerged in societies lacking such a history, the U.S. working class was stratified along racial lines, producing a segmented labor market with distinct and often conflicting political priorities.
+This structural fragmentation undermined the development of class solidarity and posed a persistent obstacle to the formation of robust left-wing politics.
+Consequently, racial stratification constrained mass support for redistributive policies—particularly those concerning taxation, social welfare, and economic equality—thereby limiting the political viability of socialism in the American context.
 Although Americans may reject the idea that the United States has characteristics of a European-style social democracy, it has been argued by some observers that it has a comfortable social safety net, albeit severely underfunded in comparison to other Western countries.
 It has also been argued that many policies that may be considered socialist are popular but that socialism is not.
 Others, such as Tony Judt, described modern liberalism in the United States as representing European social democracy.

-In South Africa

-South Africa has been governed by the African National Congress (ANC) a social-democratic party in power since 1994.
-In 2022, The World Economic Forum said that South Africa risks state collapse and identified five major risks facing the country.
-Former minister Jay Naidoo has said that South Africa is in serious trouble and is showing signs of a failed state, with record unemployment levels and the fact that many young people will not find a job in their lifetime.